LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/not-more-than-her.md

 &nbsp;

-Sometimes I think I’m eight minutes away from you, but some others, is more like tens of millions of kilometers apart from spending a life together with you.
+Sometimes I think I’m eight minutes away from you, but some others, is more like tens of millions of kilometers apart from spending a life together with you; a hundred forty-nine million, to be exact.

 &nbsp;